DiagAutoClinic/DiagAutoClinicOS/COMMUNITY_DISCUSSIONS.md

 ## Technical

 Q: Why Python instead of C++?
-A:Python provides rapid development, great libraries, and is accessible to more contributors.
+A: Python provides rapid development, great libraries, and is accessible to more contributors.

 Q: How do I add support for my specific vehicle?
 A:Check our brand database and protocol documentation.
 Submit a PR with your additions.